svalgaard/limemachine/README.md

-# Linux tIMEMACHINE
+# Linux Time Machine

-A few files useful when setting up a TimeMachine server on Linux.
+A few notes and files useful when setting up a TimeMachine server on Linux.